andrebask/thesis/11 - chapter6.md

 	      42)))
 ```

 Calling the long call with the `async` syntax it is possible to execute other code in a concurrent way.
 We can put `(yield)` call inside the loop to suspend the execution and resume the next coroutine in the queue.
-We do the same in the code to be executed ate the same time.
+We do the same in the code to be executed at the same time.
 The effect is that of running two tasks at the same time.
 The `await` keyword allows to wait for the result of the long call, which is bound to the specified variable (`x` in this example).

 The logic is implemented using coroutines, the two expressions to be run concurrently are launched using a `fork`, while the result is awaited using `sync`. `reset`/`shift` allows us to delimit the extent of the continuation to be captured, and to change the order of the executed code.